nilax97/HUL-Term-Papers/README.md

 # HUL-Term-Papers
-A collection of term papers written as part of Humanities courses @ IIT Delhi
+A collection of course term papers written as part of Humanities courses @ IIT Delhi